-Consumer Reports, the leading independent publication for consumer product information, featured the sesame milk subcategory of Plant Milk (launched by Hope and Sesame®) along with Hope and Sesame® Sesamemilk in the article 'Is Milk Good For You?', included in their September 2023 'Live Healthier Longer' issue.
-Sesame milk, described has having a 'toasty flavor', is called out as a core subcategory in plant milk next to almond, oat, soy, cashew, and coconut.
+Consumer Reports, the leading independent publication for consumer product information, featured the sesame milk subcategory of Plant Milk (launched by Hope and Sesame®) along with Hope and Sesame® Sesamemilk in the article 'ls Milk Good For You?', included in their September 2023 'Live Healthier Longer' issue.
+Sesame milk, described as having a 'toasty flavor', is called out as a core subcategory in plant milk next to almond, oat, soy, cashew, and coconut.
 Hope and Sesame® is featured as the category leader in sesame milk, 'one of the newest types of plant milks to hit supermarkets.'

-Aside from the supermarkets and the Grocery Retail channel, Hope and Sesame® Sesamemilk, in particular its Barista Blend, is targeted at large scale opportunities in the Foodservice and Café channels.
-Hope and Sesame® delivers superior performance, better nutrition, and better sustainability than currently established Plant Milk subcategories, particularly almond milk and soy milk, both of which have challenges with nutrition and sustainability as well as with taste and performance in café beverages.
-Cafés and snack shops are becoming more important as social and food centers to Gen Z, and the total number in the U.S. now exceeds 72,0003, with more than 30,000 of those independent (non-chain) cafes, representing a critical and fast evolving market opportunity for plant milks.
+Foodservice opportunity: Beyond Grocery Retail Hope and Sesame® Sesamemilk is targeted at large scale opportunities in the Foodservice and Café channels, where sesame milk delivers superior performance, better nutrition, and better sustainability than almond, oat, and soy milks.
+Cafés and snack shops are becoming more important as social and food centers to Gen Z, and the total number in the U.S. now exceeds 72,000, with more than 30,000 of those independent (non-chain) cafes, representing a critical and fast evolving market opportunity for plant milks.